 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the United MileagePlus® Club Business Card and United MileagePlus® Club Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 If you fly United even a handful of times per year, the United℠ Explorer Card offers some high-value perks that can make award travel more affordable, and more accessible.
 Benefits like free checked bags, complimentary United Club passes, primary auto rental insurance, free roadside assistance, and priority boarding more than account for the annual fee.